tidev/titanium-karma-client/README.md

 You can listen to a set of events to respond to certain status changes using the `on` method.
 Available events are:

 * `execute` Emitted when the Karma server sends the `execute` message.
 This will cause the client to start loading all required files for the test run from the Karma server.
-* `result` This event will report the result of each unit test.
+* `result` This event will be emitted when the client reports a test result back to Karma.
 The event will include information about the current number of completed tests as well as the total number of tests being executed.
   * `completed` `<Number>` The number of completed tests
   * `total` `<Number>` The number of total tests in this test run
 * `complete` Emitted when the test run is complete.
 Includes information about skipped and failed tests and the total number of tests executed.